After rocking first-half, 'misplaced pessimism' risks ending 2019 investor party

 While government bond yields in Germany and the United States have plummeted -- which many investors say is a clear sign of nervousness about the outlook -- equity markets have soared back towards record levels.

-"One of the key themes we've focused on is that there is misplaced macro pessimism," said Joseph Little, chief strategist at HSBC Global Asset Management.
+"One of the key themes we've focussed on is that there is misplaced macro pessimism," said Joseph Little, chief strategist at HSBC Global Asset Management.

 "So if you get anything reasonably constructive in terms of economic news, politics, corporate profits, or the news is not as bad as the market discounts, then there is scope for a number of risky assets to perform well in the second half of the year."